Short driving range but a great driving experience from VW’s first electric van

 This is going to be the biggest problem VW faces when trying to sell the e-Transporter – the official WLTP-certified driving range is just 82 miles.

 At launch in 2020, that’s less than any other electric van on sale in the UK – including all the rival medium electric vans that have come to market in the same year.
-For instance, the Mercedes-Benz eVito has a 92-mile official range, while the Vauxhall Vivaro-e (and all its related Groupe PSA cousins) can travel over 200 miles between charges according to the WLTP figures.
+For instance, the Mercedes-Benz eVito has a 92-mile official range, while the Vauxhall Vivaro-e, Peugeot e-Expert and Citroen e-Dispatch (all versions of the same van) can travel over 200 miles between charges according to the WLTP figures.

 Part of this is down to VW’s decision to only offer a single battery pack version of the e-Transporter at this stage.
 When originally announced there was set to be a second, large battery version, but for the time being at least this isn’t coming.